-Romance Languages (Spanish Major; second language focus in French or Italian)
+Romance Languages Major: Spanish with a second language focus in French or Italian

 All required courses: 305 or 312, 306, 431 and 432 for those students eligible to write a thesis, or 431 for those graduating seniors not eligible to write a thesis AND:

 - If thesis requirement not met, one additional Spanish course.

 - 305 and two French or Francophone culture or literature courses

 - Elementary or more advanced Italian, Portuguese, or Latin.

 Courses for the second language focus in ITALIAN:

 - 305 and two additional Italian Literature or Cultural courses.

 - Elementary or more advanced French, Portuguese, or Latin.